Text Link

 In this article

-How does anorexia lead to a paralyzed stomach?
+How does anorexia lead to gastroparesis?

 How is gastroparesis diagnosed?